 - Discard bay leaf; set sauce aside until ready to cook dish.

-- Spoon shrimp and spicy sauce atop eggplant cutlets.
+- Pour shrimp and spicy sauce atop eggplant cutlets.

 - Sprinkle with freshly grated parmesan cheese.